rukasakurai/github-copilot-tutorial/docs/workshop.md

 ### Step 3: add scripts from prompts

-- Copilot is also very usefull when you need to write custom script like the following example:
+- GitHub Copilot is also very usefull when you need to write custom script like the following example:

 ```yml
 # find and replace the %%VERSION%% by the github action run id in every appmanifest.yml file